 If you’re staying in the Playa de las Americas or Los Cristianos in South Tenerife, it’s worth taking a trip to Playa los Callados.

 This stretch of sand and shingle beach is an openly nude beach.
-Frequented by many straight people, but it’s a haven for sexy muscle guys by day looking to get away from the other crowded nearby tourists beaches.
+Mostly straight crowd, but it’s a haven for sexy muscle guys by day looking to get away from the other crowded nearby tourists beaches.